Current Retail: $59.95-$64.95

 When it’s time to hit the bed, just remove it and inflate a bit to put in the hammock (or tent, if you’re using one).

 The Air Chair is a luxury item for sure, but one I look forward to use in many occasions.
 I’m a light/fast outdoor type and not too much into comfort, but occasionally I will take the chair for camping because it’s inexpensive, not too heavy, and it’s so much comfortable.
-It can be used for other situations as well not just camping or backpacking, for instance open air cinemas, parties, etc. so all the better.
+It can be used for other situations as well not just camping or backpacking, for instance open air cinemas and shows, parties, etc. so all the better.

 Source: bought it new